Student Records

 Disciplinary records of students shall be maintained by the University’s Division of Student Affairs until graduation of the student from the University, at which time they will be destroyed.
 An exception will be made to this policy, however, in those instances when a student has been suspended or dismissed from the University for disciplinary reasons.

 Suspension will be noted on the academic transcript as “Disciplinary Suspension.”
 Dismissal will be noted on the academic transcript as “Disciplinary Dismissal.”
-In cases of suspension or dismissal, a permanent record is kept by the Office of Student Conduct and in the academic record.
+In cases of dismissal, a permanent record is kept by the Office of Student Conduct and in the academic record.
 In cases of suspension, a record will be maintained by the Office of Student Conduct and in the academic record until graduation, unless otherwise specified by the Director of Student Conduct.
 Inquiries about a student’s disciplinary record will only be released with the student’s signature or as otherwise permitted under FERPA.